 The construction of the EO also supports the conclusion that the Strategic Plan submitted by the Secretary to the APDP was intended to express the Department's final, official position.
-Section 3(c) of the EO described actions that other executive branch officials would take to "coordinate efforts across agencies" and "support agencies in implementing the strategic plans directed in [Section 3(b) of the EO]."18 The EO did not direct the Secretary to engage in further deliberations with the APDP or anyone else to consider changing the conclusions it outlined in the Strategic Plan.
-For comparison, the Director of the Office of Personnel Management was required under Section 6 of the EO to "provide recommendations to the President, through the [APDP], on strategies to expand the Federal Government's policy of granting employees time off to vote [during] elections," and to "provide recommendations to the President, through the [APDP], on strategies to better support Federal employees who wish to volunteer [as poll workers and observers]."
-In contrast, Section 3 of the EO's direction to the heads of all agencies to submit their strategic plans to the APDP did not describe them as mere recommendations on strategies to the President, but rather as each agency's affirmative outline of its own plans, which other executive branch officials would later support them in implementing.
+Section 3(c) of the EO described actions that other executive branch officials would take to "coordinate efforts across agencies" and "support agencies in implementing the strategic plans directed in [Section 3(b) of the EO]."17 The EO did not direct the Secretary to engage in further deliberations with the APDP or anyone else to consider changing the conclusions it outlined in the Strategic Plan.
+For comparison, the Director of the Office of Personnel Management was required under Section 6 of the EO to "provide recommendations to the President, through the [APDP], on strategies to expand the Federal Government's policy of granting employees time off to vote [during] elections," and to "provide recommendations to the President, through the [APDP], on strategies to better support Federal employees who wish to volunteer [as poll workers and observers]."18 In contrast, Section 3 of the EO's direction to the heads of all agencies to submit their strategic plans to the APDP did not describe them as mere recommendations on strategies to the President, but rather as each agency's affirmative outline of its own plans, which other executive branch officials would later support them in implementing.

 Exemption 5 has a "narrow scope" and FOIA has a "strong policy ... that the public is entitled to know what the government is doing and why.
-The exemption is to be applied 'as narrowly as consistent with efficient Government operation."
-Public knowledge of the Strategic Plan will not affect either the efficient Government operation or any one of the various policies to be served by the Exemption.
-Even if the Strategic Plan were somehow pre-decisional, it is certainly not deliberative, and it may not be withheld under the deliberative process privilege within the scope of Exemption 5.
+The exemption is to be applied 'as narrowly as consistent with efficient Government operation."19 Public knowledge of the Strategic Plan will not affect either the efficient Government operation or any one of the various policies to be served by the Exemption.20 Even if the Strategic Plan were somehow pre-decisional, it is certainly not deliberative, and it may not be withheld under the deliberative process privilege within the scope of Exemption 5.

-No Reasonably Foreseeable Harm Would Result from Disclosure
+No Reasonably Foreseeable Harm Would Result From Disclosure

 Even if the Strategic Plan were pre-decisional and deliberative, it should still be disclosed.
 The Department must comply with the Attorney General's Memorandum on Freedom of Information Guidelines: "Information that might technically fall within an exemption should not be withheld from a FOIA requester unless the agency can identify a foreseeable harm or legal bar to disclosure.
-In case of doubt, openness should prevail."
-In its initial determination, the Department provided no articulation how it had considered the foreseeable harm standard when reviewing the record and applying the FOIA exemption, as it was required to.
-23
+In case of doubt, openness should prevail."21 In its initial determination, the Department provided no

-18 86 Fed.
+17 86 Fed.
 Reg.
 13,624.

-19 Id. at 13,625.
+18 Id. at 13,625.

-20 Coastal States Gas Corp. at 866 (quoting S. Rep. No. 813, 89th Cong., 1st Sess.
+19 Coastal States Gas Corp. at 866 (quoting S. Rep. No. 813, 89th Cong., 1st Sess.
 9 (1965)).